 - Chilli flakes - We love a kick of spice in our meals and some red chilli flakes does this.
 We have used half a teaspoon and it gives it a nice punch of spice, but you could use less or just leave it out completely.
 Equally you could use more if you love chilli.

-- Beef - We used a lean beef mince as it is quick cooking.
+- Beef - We used a lean beef mince as it is quick cooking and makes this a healthy mince recipe.
 However, you could swap it for strips of steak that would get really crispy edges.

 - Sesame oil - You could swap this for vegetable oil, but we would highly recommend using sesame oil because the flavour is incredible.
 We always have a bottle of it, as it is perfect for cooking stir fries is.